 - Upload the signed APK

 Catappult may take up to five business days to review the app certification request.
 During this period, you can i) change the information of your app, such as the title, description or screenshots; and ii) submit new apps for certification.

 Catappult does not guarantee an exact response time for the trusted app certification, as it depends on the tests performed by the Security Team.

-It depends on the certification method you chose.
-If you are using the Android Developer ID, you must make sure you have access to the email address that is public for your app in Google Play (support email).
-If you choose the Sign APK method, please make sure you use the same signature as in the app you are certifying.
+When using Android Developer ID, make sure you have access to the email address connected to your app - public on Google Play Store.
+For the Sign APK method, please use the same signature as in the app you are certifying.